Single attosecond XUV pulse source via light-wave controlled relativistic laser-plasma interaction: Thomson Back Scattering Scheme: Generation of Single RES by controlling driver waveform

 As can be seen from two-color field waveform at the instant of electron acceleration (marked by an arrow in Figure~\ref{fig:gau_2w}(d)), the steeper slope of the drive field exerted on the electrons gathers electrons into a single bunch and pushes them faster (higher acceleration gain) compared to $1\omega$ field to reach relativistic velocities as presented in Figure~\ref{fig:e_charge}.
 Figure~\ref{fig:e_charge}(e) and (f) depict the spatio-temporal evolution of electron density of the foil (yellow to red color bar) overlaid with the magnetic field component of the drive pulse (green to violet color bar) during interaction.
 The representative electron trajectories under the influence of these fields are indicated as dashed lines in Figure~\ref{fig:e_charge}(e-f).

-Two distinct sub-cycle electron dynamics energe in the two regimes, subject to different drive fields and electrostatic field evolution.
+Two distinct sub-cycle electron dynamics emerge in the two regimes, subject to different drive fields and electrostatic field evolution.
 Electrons perform oscillation around ion profile in case of single color field as can be seen in Figure~\ref{fig:e_charge}(e).
 Partial RES emission for the single colour Gaussian pulse, can be seen at 9$T_{L}$ in Figure~\ref{fig:e_charge}(e), along with oscillatory electron motion around the background ion core.
-In contrast, in case of optimal two-color field, the electrons are blow out (Figure~\ref{fig:e_charge}(f)) and then gain forward acceleration.
-As illustrated in Figure~\ref{fig:e_charge}(f), in the first few cycles at the front edge of the synthesized field, since ponderomotive push force is not sufficient to overcome the electrostatic force, the blown-out electrons, which are compressed until $9.6T_L$, will decompress and therefore be pulled back to the front side of the target ($x<6 \lambda_L$), in which both the ponderomotive force and electrostatic force push and compress electrons into a single RES.
-Such electron bunch with initial relativistic velocity induced by electrostatic force of ions is able to interact directly with the drive pulse field and acquire further longitudinal energy.
+In contrast, in the case of an optimal two-color field, the electrons are blown out (Figure~\ref{fig:e_charge}(f)) and then gain forward acceleration.
+As illustrated in Figure~\ref{fig:e_charge}(f), in the first few cycles at the front edge of the synthesized field, since the ponderomotive push force is not sufficient to overcome the electrostatic force, the blown electrons, which are compressed until $9.6T_L$, will decompress and therefore be pulled back to the front side of the target ($x<6 \lambda_L$), in which both the ponderomotive force and the electrostatic force push and compress the electrons into a single RES.
+Such an electron bunch with initial relativistic velocity induced by electrostatic force of ions is able to interact directly with the drive pulse field and can acquire further longitudinal energy.
 These re-bunched electrons around simulation time $10.4T_L$ are subject to a persistent push force, which is unipolar and does not change its sign, therefore get accelerated to relativistic velocities (magenta line in Figure~\ref{fig:e_charge}(g)), until the laser overtakes the electron bunch.
 Eventually, the RES, which is phase-locked with the drive field and is accelerated until dephasing occurs, will fly for a prolonged time and create a robust reflective electron layer with relativistic velocity.
-The synergic correlation between driving laser waveform and plasma electrons gives rise to such electron bunch dynamics and its typical of the single RES regime presented in Figure~\ref{fig:e_charge}(a-b).
+The synergistic correlation between driving laser waveform and plasma electrons gives rise to such electron bunch dynamics and it is typical of the single RES regime presented in Figure~\ref{fig:e_charge}(a-b).